magpylib/magpylib/docs/_pages/9_physics.rst

 **References**

 [2020Malago] P. Malagò et al., Magnetic Position System Design Method Applied to Three-Axis Joystick Motion Tracking.
 Sensors, 2020, 20.
 Jg., Nr.
 23, S. 6873.

 Computation
 ###########

 Magpylib code is fully `vectorized <https://en.wikipedia.org/wiki/Array_programming>`_, written almost completly in numpy native.
-Magpylib automatically vectorized the computation of complex inputs (many sources, many observers, long paths) and does fall back on loops.
+Magpylib automatically vectorizes the computation of complex inputs (many sources, many observers, long paths) and never falls back on computation in loops.

 ..
 Note::

-    Maximal performance is achieved when `.getB(sources, observers)` is called only a single time.
+    Maximal performance is achieved when :code:`.getB(sources, observers)` is called only a single time.

-Of course the objective interface (sensors and sources) comes with an overhead.
-If you want to achieve maximal performance without this overhead there is direct access to the vectorized field computations throught the `magpylib.getBv` functions.
+Of course the objective oriented interface (sensors and sources) comes with an overhead.
+If you want to achieve maximal performance without this overhead there is direct access to the vectorized field functions throught the :code:`magpylib.getBv` functions.